bestia-dev/dropbox_backup_to_external_disk_1/README.md

 ## rename or move

 Often a file is renamed or moved to another folder.
-I can try to recognize if there is the same file in list_for_trash and list_for download, but I cannot use the file path or name.
-Instead I use the metadata: size, date modified and content_hash.
+I can try to recognize if there is the same file in list_for_trash and list_for download.
+If the name, size and file date are equal then they are probably the same file.
+If the name is different, then try if content_hash is equal, but that is slow.

 ## bash auto-completion